 - 2.1.
-Suppliers must procure the services of an external market research agency that adheres to the MRS Code of Conduct. - 2.2.
-Results are to be shared in confidence via the SMICoP Code Administrator, with the Authority and/or the BEIS Programme on request, and the Supplier in question.
+Suppliers must procure the services of an external market research agency that adheres to the Market Research Society (MRS) Code of Conduct. - 2.2.
+Results are to be shared in confidence via the SMICoP Code Administrator, with the Authority and/or the BEIS Programme on request, and the Supplier in question. - 2.3.

-43 As set out in SMICoP Section A, 4 Post Installation, 4.2 Customer Feedback

-- 2.3.
 Survey results will be sent confidentially to the SMICoP Code Administrator in the pre-agreed format (see Attachments 1 and 2).
+The SMICoP Code Administrator will collate the results.

+&lt;sup>27 As set out in SMICoP Section A, 4 Post Installation, 4.2 Customer Feedback

-The SMICoP Code Administrator will collate the results and publish Domestic Customer Survey Results as described in Section B clause 3.5.
-Collated survey results, other than those provided to the Authority and/or BEIS, will be suitably anonymised. - 2.4.
+Collated survey results, other than those provided to the Authority and/or BEIS, will be suitably anonymised.

+2.4.
 The Authority has the right to request information from Suppliers to support a review of the external market research agency's processes.